spencertipping/tau/doc/xi.md

 # ξ bounded channels
 ξs are one-directional data pipes that cause [λs](lambda.md) to yield if they are blocked (either on sending or receiving).
-They send and receive atomic [η](eta.md) values.
+They carry any length-framed value, typically [η](eta.md). ξs don't inspect their values.

 Each ξ, unless it is weakened, holds a reference to the [ψ](psi.md) that writes into it.

+ξs present as allocators when writing; you can write and adjust the size of your value before committing it.
+This allows you to write without copying, for instance when doing file IO.

 ## ξ states